w3c/wai-tutorials/source/forms/user-interaction.html.erb.md

 ### Immediately inform user about the validation of the input
 {:.ex}

 A user can be informed immediately about the availability of a user name while entering a user name into the form field.
 The JavaScript checks if the user name is in a list of taken user names and updates the notification element with a text.
 This text is also read by screen readers by using the `aria-live` attribute which transforms the element to a “live region”.
-The `polite` value makes sure that the notification is put out as soon as the user stops typing.
+The `polite` value makes sure that the notification is read out as soon as the user stops typing.

 {::nomarkdown}
 <%= sample_start %>